 FBCA became involved with the Miskito people during Hurricane Felix when we traveled to Puerta Cabezas to work in disaster relief with IMB Missionaries Jim and Viola Palmer.
 Since that time, the Palmers have moved to Athens and continue to lead groups to carry on the work they once did with the International Mission Board.

 Our work always includes evangelistic outreaches in addition to medical, construction and water well digging projects.
-If you would like to learn more about the work in Nicaragua, please contact Steve Akin at 903-675-5135 #113.
+If you would like to learn more about the work in Nicaragua, please contact our minister of missions, Steve Akin.